wind-network/docs/src/content/docs/api-reference.md

 ## TypeScript SDK

-wIndexer provides a TypeScript SDK for easy integration with web applications.
+wind network provides a TypeScript SDK for easy integration with web applications.

 ### Installation